MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4821.md

   - "zh-cn"
   - "zh-tw"
 ---
 # Compiler Warning (level 1) C4821

-Unable to determine Unicode encoding type, please save the file with signature (BOM)
+> Unable to determine Unicode encoding type, please save the file with signature (BOM)

 The compiler could not determine the encoding type for a file.
 To resolve this warning, save the file with a byte order marker.
-See [Managing Files with Encoding](http://msdn.microsoft.com/en-us/ab3a74da-5c8f-4680-8882-f1def4909e82) for more information.
+See [Manage Files with Encoding](/sql/ssms/solution/manage-files-with-encoding) for more information.